 You also have the option of turning the photo into an ellipse shape, which is especially suited to creating portraits.
 First, select the ellipse tool (the circle in the drop-down menu).
 To get an ellipse, click on the third box with the arrow icon, directly above the editor area and drag the mouse over the photo while holding down the left mouse button.
 This creates an ellipse in the size of your choice.
 Finally, select the transparency tool (wine glass icon) and set the slider to the desired transparency in the ellipse, so that you can see the image selection in the ellipse area.
 If the shape of the ellipse still isn’t quite right, you can drag the handles in any direction to change the size.

 Once you’re happy with how the ellipse is positioned, change to the selection tool (arrow icon) and drag a frame around the photo with the ellipse, so that both objects are marked.
 Use the shortcut „Ctrl + 3“ to delete the area outside of the ellipse and you’ll now only see the selected photo area.
 You can also crop your photos into any shape that you want.

 The ellipse shape can also be optimized with the feathering effect described above.
 If you’d prefer a clear, sharp border, you can set this with the “Set line width” option.
 Set the desired pixel value for the line width in the drop-down menu and then select a color from the color palette, in the lower area of the program.
 If the entire photo becomes colored, you can go back by using the blue arrow.
 This way you can give your image an output color but the outline will stay the same.

-To save your final image, select File > Save.
-Your adjusted photo will be saved along with a copy of the original in a Master’s folder.
-At any time you can open the modified photo and make further changes or undo changes and even restore the original unmodified photo
+To saved the finished cropped image, select “File” > “Save” in the menu.
+The cropped photo will be saved along with a copy of the original in a master folder.
+You can open the modified photo at any time and make further changes, undo changes and even restore the original unmodified photo.